gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 Therefore, the Auth server will start checking the expiration of stored webauthn challenges.
 If the challenge is past it's expiration, the Auth server will delete it from the backend explicitly.

+Note: This change should be backported since this is an existing issue for unconsumed webauthn challenges.

 ### UX